10 Top-Rated Fishing Lodges in Ontario

 1. Totem Resorts: Totem Lodge and Yellowbird Lodge and Chalet at Sioux Narrows

 For the ultimate in luxury, you can't beat Totem Resorts on Lake of the Woods in Northwestern Ontario.
-The resort has the distinction of receiving a 5-star rating for 15 consecutive years.
+The resort has the distinction of receiving a 5-star rating for nearly 20 consecutive years.

 Totem Resorts operates three main resorts, two of which, Yellowbird Lodge and Chalet and Totem Lodge, are drive-to properties.
 Both are large resorts, capable of accommodating hundreds of guests between the two of them.
 Yet the cabins are well spaced, all are waterfront, and there is plenty of dining space as well as endless outdoor decks for privacy or socializing.